 You give yourself permission to grieve by recognizing the need for grieving.
 Grieving is the natural way of working through the loss of a love.
 [It] is not weakness nor absence of faith.
 Grieving is as natural as crying when you are hurt, sleeping when you are tired or sneezing when your nose itches.
 It is nature’s way of healing a broken heart. – Doug Manning

-Grief is the natural result of love.
+The truth is, grief is the natural result of love.
 When we love deeply and wholly, we open ourselves up to the grief that will come when we lose the one we love so much.
-And while death is a part of life, it’s certainty doesn’t make it any easier to process the loss of a loved one.
+And while death is a part of life, the certainty of death doesn’t make it any easier to process the loss of a loved one.
 Did you know that the word “bereaved” literally means “to be torn apart”?
 So, by that definition, when we are grieving, we are being torn apart inside.
 It’s no wonder that we can become so tired, withdrawn, and quiet during times of loss.
 During times like this, it is important to remember to be patient and kind to ourselves and allow ourselves to go through the grief process.

 Nationally respected author, counselor, and grief educator, Dr. Alan Wolfelt, puts it this way: “Over many years of walking with people in grief, I have discovered that most of us are hard on ourselves when we are in mourning.
 We judge ourselves and we shame ourselves and we take care of ourselves last.”
 The simple truth that we must all come to realize is that it’s okay to hurt.
 It’s okay to NOT “be strong” in the face of loss.
 It’s okay to give yourself permission to grieve, to give outward expression to the internal anguish of your soul.
 We need to be free to express our emotions, not hide from them or feel ashamed of them.
 They are what they are, and they are a natural response to what we’ve lost.